acenet-arc/paraview-introduction/_episodes/01-introduction.md

 ![Rectilinear uniform grid]({{ page.root }}/fig/grid-uniform-rectinlinear.jpg){: width="35%" }

-Or fitted using a cylindrical coordinate, as shown with the curvlinear structured grid below.
-Such a grid would typically be used to model a regular, tubular-sized domain (eg. flow through a pipe).
+Or fitted using a cylindrical coordinate, as shown with the curvilinear structured grid below.
+Such a grid would typically be used to model a regular, tubular domain (eg. flow through a pipe).

 ![Curvilinear structured grid]({{ page.root }}/fig/grid-structured-curvilinear.jpg){: width="35%" }